1) Play Multiple Sports

 4) More Interval Work

 “Just run more” is the typical recommendation when athletes are not in shape for their sport of choice, but we can be a little more specific than that and reap great benefits from these recommendations.
 Most land based sports involve a series of sprints and or jumps followed by recovery periods.
 So, logically, interval work is the type of cardio training we want to be doing.
 I am not saying that low intensity, long duration cardio doesn’t have its place, but most land based sports are power sports and require different aerobic and anaerobic adaptations.
-Start with 4-6 10 second sprints spaced with 2 minute low intensity recovery periods, 2-3 times per week.
+Start with 4-6 sets of 10 second sprints spaced with 2 minute low intensity recovery periods, 2-3 times per week.
 Follow this for 2-3 weeks and you will see a dramatic improvement in the conditioning of your athlete.

-Research shows that getting adequate amounts of sleep not only help with athletic performance but also help with cognitive ability.
+Research shows that getting adequate amounts of sleep not only helps with athletic performance but also helps with cognitive ability.
 While most adults only need 7-9 hours of sleep to function normally and be productive, young athletes are going to need around 10 hours of sleep a day.
 A majority of that sleep needs to take place during the night and about 5-10% taking place during naps.
 I know there is homework to do and all kinds of sports practices to go to, but prioritizing sleep is one of the most important things you can do to improve cognitive ability, focus, and sports performance, especially in power based sports.
 Considering the fact that most land based sports are also power driven sports it only makes sense to make sleep a priority.
 It has been shown that athletes will set personal records, improve sprint times, and achieve more accuracy with ball placement when getting adequate sleep.
 Your athlete can’t afford to skimp on sleep.